How to switch from Avalara

 Before you leave Avalara, it’s important to lay the groundwork for a smooth transition.
 Failure to do so can lead to gaps in coverage and a loss of historical data that you’ll need to get up and running with your new TaxCloud account.

-This section walks you through the key steps to take before cancelling your Avalara account.
-Some of these steps can be handled by your team while others can be handled by a TaxCloud onboarding specialist.
+This section outlines the key steps to take before cancelling your Avalara account.
+Some of these tasks can be handled internally while others can be coordinated with TaxCloud’s onboarding team.

 Ending service with Avalara